 The next four holy days—Trumpets, Atonement, Tabernacles, and the Last Day—are celebrated in the fall.
 The events that these days look forward to are conveniently summarized in the narrative of the prophecies of Revelation 19 and 20.
 Revelation 19 is all about the return of Jesus Christ, which is announced with great blasts of a trumpet (see Matthew 24:31).
 The Feast of Trumpets, therefore, covers His second coming, His rewarding of the saints, and His defeating of all opposition to His rule.

-Revelation 20 contains the fulfillments of the last three holy days: Atonement, when Satan is bound and led "outside the camp" (see Leviticus 16 and the ritual commanded for this day), removing his evil influence over all people; the Feast of Tabernacles, when Christ reigns with the resurrected saints for a thousand years and the earth blossoms like a rose (see Isaiah 35); and the Last Day, when the great majority of humanity will have the opportunity to live under the gracious judgment of God, accept salvation, and live for eternity (see Isaiah 65:17-25).
+Revelation 20 contains the fulfillments of the last three holy days: Atonement, when Satan is bound, removing his evil influence over all people for the majority of the coming Millennium; the Feast of Tabernacles, when Christ reigns with the resurrected saints for a thousand years and the earth blossoms like a rose (see Isaiah 35); and the Last Day, when the great majority of humanity will have the opportunity to live under the gracious judgment of God, accept salvation, and live for eternity (see Isaiah 65:17-25).

 This is the time of year, as the apostle Paul says on another matter, to think on these things.